wassimk/elgato-light/README.md

 keylight off
 ```

-You can specify if parameters:
+You can specify the action settings via CLI arguments.

 ```shell
 keylight on --ip-address 192.168.0.16 --brightness 10 --temperature 3000
 keylight off --ip-address 192.168.0.16